wandyezj/wandyezj.github.io/kitchen-specs.md

 ## Instant Pot

-- The only appliance you really need
+- The only appliance you really need.

 ## Cutting Board